ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/commands/DomainManagement/Register-DMGroupMembership.md

 ```

 ### -Mode
-How group memberships will be processed:
+How the defined group membership will be processed:
 - Default:             Member must exist and be member of the group.
 - MayBeMember:         Principal must exist but may be a member.
 No add action will be generated if not a member, but also no remove action if it already is a member.